GingerSnap96/TwitchGetChannelPoints/README.md

 # Twitch Get Channel Points

 The **Twitch Get Channel Points** is a console application written in C# that enables you to retrieve and export channel points data for followed Twitch channels.
-It uses the Twitch API to fetch user and channel information, perform OAuth authorization, and extract channel points information for the specified channels.
+It uses the Twitch API to fetch user and channel information, perform OAuth authorization, and extract channel points information for the followed channels specified user.

 ## Getting Started